 Being paid on time each month is possibly the most basic expectation any Japanese employee has of his or her employer.
-The second most basic expectation is that his or her employer correctly calculates, withholds and pays his or her withholding tax, local inhabitants tax, statutory Japanese health, pension and unemployment insurances, and statutory Japanese workers disability insurance, and that he or she has a valid employee’s health insurance card, including cards for the employee’s dependants.
+The second most basic expectation is that his or her employer correctly calculates, withholds, and pays his or her withholding tax, local inhabitants tax, statutory Japanese health, pension, long-term care, and unemployment insurances, and statutory Japanese workers disability insurance, and that he or she has a valid employee’s health insurance card, including cards for the employee’s dependents.

 Japanese companies must calculate national withholding tax for each employee and withhold it from his or her salary each payday.
 The company then pays the withheld tax to Japan’s National Tax Agency on or before the 10th day of the following month.
 If the company has a “Blue Form” tax status, it can accrue the withholding taxes to pay to the National Tax Agency at the end of each calendar half-year (on or before July 10 for the first half-year and on or before January 20 for the second half-year).
 The city tax offices calculate inhabitant’s tax (local income tax) based on the employee’s previous year’s wages and inform him or her each June of the amount to be deducted and paid in the following 12 months.
 The company then deducts each employee’s local inhabitant tax from his or her pay each payday and pays it to the relevant city tax office at the start of the following month.